Perfect. Easy. Blackberry jelly.

 Process in boiling water-bath canner 10 minutes.

-If you are new to this process here’s some tips:
+If you are new to this process here are some tips:

 - Be sure you are filling hot jars with hot jelly liquid.
 Filling cold jars with hot liquid can cause jars to spontaneously explode in your kitchen.
 I’ve done it.
 It’s startling, to say the least.